tyler-insight/insight-2017/README.md

 ## File Structure

-Before running any commands, lets understand how the file directories.
+Before running any commands, lets understand the file directories.

 ### Pages
 Each individual page will be located inside the folder with its corresponding name.